Cane Corso: Your Guide To A Burly, Beautiful Beast

 How to Care for a Cane Corso

-With Cane Corso puppy dogs, you should allow for their musculoskeletal system to fully develop before any extraneous physical activity.
+As a working dog breed, the Cane Corso needs plenty of physical activity to stay healthy and happy.
+Taking your dog on a brisk walk or jog for at least 30 minutes a day should keep your Corso satisfied.
+With Cane Corso puppies, you should allow for their musculoskeletal system to fully develop before any extraneous physical activity.
 Usually, after 18 months, your Cane Corso should be old enough to go on longer walks, hikes, and other adventures.

 Cane Corsos need plenty of mental stimulation to be happy.
 Provide plenty of opportunities for your dog to learn new tricks, practice their obedience skills, and participate in different dog sports.
 Spending about 20 minutes a day on these activities will help keep your Corso's mind sharp.
-If you don't provide much mental stimulation, your Corso may get bored and find other ways to entertain himself, such as being destructive around the house.

 Nutrition and Feeding for a Cane Corso

 Generally, an adult Cane Corso should receive about 4 to 5 cups of dry dog food per day.
 Divide this amount of food into two meals throughout the day to ensure your dog does not overeat or eat too quickly.
 It's always best to give your dog high-quality food, whether it be commercially manufactured or home-prepared.
-Still unsure what food you should give your Corso?
-Check-in with your veterinarian to see what they recommend.

 Coat Color And Grooming

 The Cane Corso has a short, stiff coat with a lighter undercoat for protection.
 Their coat coloring can range from black, gray, fawn, or may have a brindle pattern.
-A Cane Corso's coat typically sheds twice a year.
-Having a good vacuum cleaner on deck is essential with this breed around the house.
+A Cane Corso's coat typically sheds twice a year, and as with any dog, it is also important to bathe them regularly.
+If your Corso is prone to playing outside and getting dirty, you may want to bathe them more often.

 Other essential grooming rituals include brushing your Corso's teeth and trimming their nails.
 Brush your Corso's teeth about two or three times a week to remove any tartar buildup and to keep their breath smelling fresh.
 Similarly, trim your Corso's nails about once or twice a month to avoid any clacking on the floor when they get too long.